 We’ve talked to many of our accelerated nursing students and they all agree – clinical rotations are their favorite part.
+What are clinicals?
+Clinicals are a series of supervised interactions with patients in local healthcare facilities.
+Students work in different specialty areas during the 588 hours of clinical practice that they complete during their program.
+Clinicals make sure that nursing students are ready to deal with real healthcare situations on real patients.
 What exactly do students do in clinicals?
 The short answer is that they shadow a nurse.
 The long answer is that they put into practice everything they’ve learned online and in the nursing simulation lab.
 You see, our accelerated online BSN program is not 100% online, and for many of our accelerated nursing students, clinical rotations are where it all comes together.

 The Importance of Clinicals

 With Utica College’s ABSN program, our students start interacting with patients in their first semester and for many of our students that is a huge benefit.
 They know early on in the program if nursing is truly the right career for them.
 For Chandni P., Utica College ABSN student, the fact that Utica College students start interacting with patients early was a huge bonus.

 “A lot of schools do your clinicals during the last semester, or the last year,” Chandni says.
 “This way, you’re learning along the way so you can better your skills.
 You’re exposed to real people.”

 In our accelerated nursing program, students are in a hospital, observing other nurses at work as early as six weeks into the program.
 They’re not delivering babies or stitching people up, but they’re talking to real people and interacting with real patients.